 As part of recent East Coast Tours with the Cal Lutheran University Choir, Morton was honored to conduct in Carnegie Hall and Avery Fisher Hall at Lincoln Center in New York City.
-Other significant venues in which Morton has conducted include Coventry and York Minster Cathedrals (England), Bergen Cathedral (Norway) and St. Jakob’s Church (Stockholm, Sweden).
-In 2010, he toured Italy presenting concerts in historic venues including St. Marks Basilica (Venice) and the Basilica of St. Peter in the Vatican (Rome).
-Most recently, in May 2015, Morton lead the choir on a concert tour in Germany.
+Other historic and significant venues in which Morton has conducted include Coventry and York Minster Cathedrals (England), Bergen Cathedral (Norway) and St. Jakob’s Church (Stockholm, Sweden), St. Marks Basilica (Venice, Italy), the Basilica of St. Peter in the Vatican, St. Thomas Church (Leipzig, Germany), and the Berlin Cathedral.
+The choir toured Spain in 2018.

 In 2014, Morton received the Cal Lutheran Honorary Alumni Award.
 He also received CLU’s President’s Award for Excellence in Teaching (2009), was voted Professor of the Year (2001), and received the Positive Impact Recognition and Masters of Mentoring awards at CLU.
 Morton is also the recipient of the University of Arizona School of Music’s Alumni Award for Excellence in Performing and Teaching.